 There were staunch wavers berating non-wavers.
 And non-wavers telling the enthusiastic wavers to get over themselves.

 Some even argued what the appropriate wave was and when it should/shouldn’t be performed.

-And then some would only wave to riders as long as they were on certain makes or styles of bikes.
+And then some would only wave to riders as long as they were riding particular makes or styles of bikes.